 Stay in the Orlando area and check out Cape Canaveral, a must for anyone interested in the wonders of outer space, or humanity’s history of going to space.
 Take the Cape Canaveral: Then and Now bus tour to access Launch Complex 26.
 The bus tour originates from the Kennedy Space Center Visitor complex and includes a tour of the museum and several historic sites on the Cape Canaveral Air Force Station.

 Stop #5: Hemingway Home

-Finish off your trip through Florida’s history in the heart of old Key West with a visit to a historical literary gem.
+Finish off your trip through Florida’s history in the heart of new Key West with a visit to a historical literary gem.
 Take a tour of Ernest Hemingway’s home in Key West.
 He lived and wrote here for ten years.
 The tour guides are enthusiastic and happy to answer questions and fill you in on the most prolific period of his writing career.
 The home and grounds are stunning, and the pool has some humorous background stories.
 Some of the 40 or so cats who live on the premises are descendants of Snow White, the 6-toed cat once given to Hemingway by a ship’s captain.

 Florida is more than simply a land of sunshine and alligators.
 Many key events in America’s history happened in Florida.
 These 5 days in Florida barely scratch the surface, but will give you a snapshot of the breadth of Florida’s history.
 History makes for a great RV theme trip, and we know just the place to find the RV…

 Renting your RV